Paris

 Eating and drinking in January

 • Wine barscome into their own in winter.
-Look out for the term «cave à manger» — a wine cellar that also serves small plates.
+Look for the term «cave à manger» — a wine cellar that also serves small plates.
 Warm, dimly lit, unpretentious.

 Note